-City Council action is requested to pass the attached Councillor's Bill on first reading, which clarifies the Westminster Tap Fee Code and amends the Water and Sewer Tap Fee rates.
+City Council tabled action on this Councillor's Bill at the October 12th meeting since all Council members were not present.
+Council action is now requested to pass the attached Councillor's Bill on first reading, which clarifies the Westminster Tap Fee Code and amends the Water and Sewer Tap Fee rates.